AleksNeStu/projects/data/etl/merge_data/README.md

 ### 2.2 TODO
 **Planned**
+- Check new data in input dir in case new run load
+- Add timeing for load data
 - Implement merge CSV by pandas
-- Check new data in input dir
 - Add new format of CSV error checks
 - Store sync process to DB w/ not parsed items and reason to DB
 - Use ORM to store merged data to DB (source of truth)